rest-nvim/rest.nvim/README.md

 - env_pattern: For env file pattern
 - env_edit_command: For env file edit command

+If running Ubuntu or Debian based systems you might need to run `ln -s $(which fdfind) ~/.local/bin/fd` to get extension to work.
+This is becuase extension runs the [fd](https://github.com/sharkdp/fd?tab=readme-ov-file#installation) command.

 ## Lualine

 We also have lualine component to get what env file you select!